nspyre-org/nspyre/docs/install.rst

 * **DO NOT** *Add Anaconda to my PATH environment variable*.
 This will make your conda base environment always available.
 * **DO** *Register Anaconda as my default Python 3.8*.
-This will make conda available to other programs for integration, such as setting up a development environemnt in **PyCharm**.
+This will make conda available to other programs for integration, such as setting up a development environment in **PyCharm**.

 Once conda is installed, you'll want to add the conda-forge channel as a repository